OCA/contract/contract/README.rst

 Contracts for recurrent invoicing
 =================================

-This module forward-port to v9 the contracts management with recurring invoicing functions.
+This module forward-port to v10 the contracts management with recurring invoicing functions.
+In upstream Odoo, this functionality was moved into the Enterprise edition.

 Configuration
 =============